Orihata Station

 Orihata Station (おりはた駅, Orihata-eki) is a railway station in Nan'yō, Yamagata, Japan, operated by the Yamagata Railway.

 Lines

 Orihata Station is a station on the Flower Nagai Line, and is located 4.4 rail kilometers from the terminus of the line at Akayu Station.

 Station layout

 Orihata Station has a single side platform serving traffic in both directions.
 The station is unattended.

 Adjacent stations

 History

 Orihata Station opened on 1 June 1959 as Nishi-Miyauchi Station (西宮内駅, Nishi-Miyauchi-eki).
-The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987, and became a station on the Yamagata Railway from 25 October 1988, and was renamed to its present name on the same day.
+The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.

+It and became a station on the Yamagata Railway from 25 October 1988, and was renamed to its present name on the same day.